Bad Boy (1949 film): Plot

 Orphan Danny Lester is a delinquent boy of seventeen who is on the run from the law.
 He has temporarily taken refuge working as a bellboy in a hotel in Texas, and robs a game of dice taking place at the hotel.
 He is caught and sentenced to twenty years by Judge Florence Prentiss.
 It is decided he is to serve in a juvenile reformatory until he is old enough to serve in an actual prison.

 Marshal Brown is superintendent of the Variety Club's Boys' Ranch and pleads to the judge that Danny be put in his custody on the ranch instead of the reformatory, and the judge agrees.
 Marshal and his co-worker "Chief" take Danny to the ranch, where he meets some of the other boys residing there.

 Danny behaves badly towards Chief and is ridiculed in front of the other boys, who make fun of him after that.
 Danny is put on kitchen duty under the nice Mrs. Brown.

-Still he is a hellraiser, and one night he steals a horse, rides into the nearest town and robs a jewelry store of its cash.
+Still he is a hellraiser, and one night he steals a horse, rides into the nearest town and burglarizes a jewelry store of its cash.
 He mails the money in an envelope to himself at the ranch.

 When Danny gets into a fight with two of the other boys who make fun of him, Chief tells them to settle it in the boxing ring.
 Danny ultimately wins by foul play and is even more detested by the other boys, who all give him the silent treatment.

 Marshal wants to help Danny out, making him join a game of makeshift polo, and after the game, Danny wants to buy the horse that Ted owns and buys it with all his savings for $200.
 Marshal becomes suspicious, wondering where Danny has gotten money from to buy a horse.

 Marshal decides to make an effort to improve Danny's attitude.
 He talks to Danny's stepfather, Arnold Strawn.
-He also gets a story from Lila Strawn, Danny's stepsister, who claims that Danny deliberately killed his mother by poisoning her.
+He also gets a story from Lila Strawn, Danny's stepsister, who claims that Danny killed his mother by poisoning her.